Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

 Let us first consider the simpler case of 2D in \feq{Eq:2D-symm-Hasse}, where the tensor can be isotropic with two equal eigenvalues $y_s^{(1)} = y_s^{(2)}$ ---a multiple of the identity---or orthotropic with distinct eigenvalues $y_s^{(1)} \neq y_s^{(2)}$, in which case the orthogonal matrix $\meaneigvect_s$ determines the directions of the major axes of the tensor.
 If in the first case one demands that each realisation is isotropic---and obviously also the reference $\meanC$ used in \feq{Eq:Scaling} ---then only one random variable is needed to model both eigenvalues.
 On the other hand, if only the mean has to be isotropic but individual realisations may be orthotropic, then two identically distributed random variables could be used for the eigenvalues.
 Turning now to the case where the reference $\meanC$ is orthotropic, obviously one eigenvalue logarithm has to be larger than the other, say $\bar{y}_s^{(1)} > \bar{y}_s^{(2)}$.
 For the individual realisations, one may now choose to require that this relation holds also for each realisation, or only in the mean, together with some possible correlation of the eigenvalues.
 In case one wants to require for each realisation $y_s^{(1)} > y_s^{(2)}$, one trick to achieve this is to take two unconstrained random variables, say $\xi_1$ and $\xi_2$, and set $y_s^{(2)} = \xi_1$ and $y_s^{(1)} = \xi_1 + \exp(\xi_2)$.
 Hence, in case individual realisations may be orthotropic, two log-stiffness like parameters $y_s^{(1)}, y_s^{(2)}$ are needed, and in case the individual realisations are always isotropic, just one log-stiffness like parameters $y_s^{(1)}$ is sufficient.

-After this somewhat broad discussion of the 2D case, the 3D in \feq{Eq:3D-symm-Hasse} case may be treated in a similar way.
+After this somewhat broad discussion of the 2D case, the 3D case in \feq{Eq:3D-symm-Hasse} may be treated in a similar way.
 The three invariance classes are determined again by the multiplicity of the eigenvalues, and the three cases are isotropy---all eigenvalues equal $y_s^{(1)} = y_s^{(2)} = y_s^{(3)}$ ---or plan isotropy, where two eigenvalues are equal (defining the plane of isotropy) and the third eigenvalue differs from these, or finally orthotropy, where all three eigenvalues are different.
-So it is possible to require that each realisation is plan-isotropic (or orthotropic), but that the mean is isotropic, or that each realisation may be orthotropic but the mean plan isotropic (or isotropic).
-Thus, depending on which case one wants to model, one to three log-stiffness like parameters $y_s^{(j)}$ are needed.
+So it is possible to require that each realisation is plan-isotropic (or orthotropic), but that the mean is isotropic, or that each realisation may be orthotropic but the mean plan isotropic (or isotropic). \rvsi{This is often invoked when modelling random mixtures of anisotropic crystals \cite{Cowin2013}.} Thus, depending on which case one wants to model, from one up to three log-stiffness like parameters $y_s^{(j)}$ are needed.

 \paragraph{Random spatial orientation with fixed scaling:} Nevertheless, it is a well known fact that anisotropic materials often also exhibit uncertainty in orientations due to the randomly oriented fibres/grains/crystals.
 The general procedure for this was pointed out before in \feq{Eq:rand-ax-rep}.
 The directional uncertainty in $\symtensor(\event)$---by keeping the material symmetry constant---is incorporated by subjecting the eigenvectors in $\meaneigvect$ in as in \feq{Eq:rand-ax-rep} to random rotations.